Analysing quantum systems with randomised measurements: Introduction

+In addition to the theoretical developments, this review describes a number of related experimental techniques in which randomised measurements are an attractive tool.
+As mentioned above, they can either be implemented on purpose or can appear naturally due to noisy environments.
+In a broad range of typically encountered environments, the transmission channel is modelled as a random unitary, as illustrated in Fig.~\ref{fig_concept1qubit_environment}b.
+For example, optical fibres rotate polarisation, changing phases affect the path degree of freedom, atmospheric turbulence acts on the modes of orbital angular momentum, and magnetic field fluctuations influence trapped ions.
+If these fluctuations are slow enough, sufficient statistics in the computational basis measurement is attainable for every random unitary channel.
+Note that in this case even the experimenter does not know which setting is actually measured.
+Yet, meaningful statements about entanglement, Bell non-locality or non-linear functions of the state before the channel's action can be obtained.

-In other cases it can be crucial to add another set of local rotations after the unitary rotation induced by the environment.
-This can correspond for example to a scenario where the noisy environment disturbs the relative alignment between the local reference frames, but each observer still has to be able to choose from a set of local settings in a well-defined local reference frame, as shown in Fig.~\ref{fig_concept1qubit_environment}b.
-Alternatively, for example to counter a possible bias from the environment in the selection of measurement settings, one can additionally randomise the measurement setting by selecting the setting from a suitable unbiased distribution, even if the biased distribution is unknown, depicted in Fig.~\ref{fig_concept1qubit_environment}c.
-Typical experimental implementations of such transformations are rotated waveplates and polarisers in optical polarisation measurements, or laser driven transitions in ion trap-based experiments.
-In fact, the quantitative methods to analyse states with randomised measurements described here, rely on a \textit{uniform} sampling of measurement settings.
-In contrast to such scenarios with random noise or controlled randomness, there exist also experimental situations in which it can be very difficult or resource intensive to perform this sampling in particular since the amount of settings to sufficiently approximate uniformity is growing exponentially with the system size.
-For such scenarios alternative techniques are available which allow to extract the same quantities via comparatively smaller sets of locally aligned measurements, so called designs.
+In practice, dependent on the actual physical degree of freedom implementing the information processing, there are various ways in which randomised measurement can be engineered.
+Typical realisations of such transformations are rotated waveplates and polarisers in optical polarisation measurements, or laser driven transitions in ion trap-based experiments.
+In the latter case, changing between the settings can be precisely controlled without determining exactly what the present setting is, which also naturally fits into the concept of randomised measurement.
+In fact, the quantitative methods to analyse states with randomised measurements described here, rely on a uniform sampling of measurement settings.
+In principle this can be very difficult or resource intensive to achieve since the amount of settings needed to sufficiently approximate uniformity is growing exponentially with the system size.
+For such scenarios alternative techniques are available which allow to extract the same quantities via smaller sets of measurements, so called designs, that we also describe in detail.